 |Temperament||Peaceful but may eat smaller fish|

-Most Barbs make very poor Blue Crayfish tank mates, but the Tinfoil Barb is a good choice.
-These fish are large and active, which means they won’t make easy food for your Crayfish.
+Most Barbs make poor Blue Crayfish tank mates, but the Tinfoil Barb is a good choice.
+They are large and active, and they won’t make easy food for your Crayfish.

 What Makes a Good Tank Mate for Crayfish?

-When selecting tank mates for your Crayfish, you first and foremost want to select a fish that is unlikely to go towards the bottom of the tank.
+When selecting tank mates for your Crayfish, you first and foremost want to choose a fish that is unlikely to go toward the bottom of the tank.
 Top dwellers are the best choice because they will likely never come in contact with the Crayfish.
-If you select another bottom dweller, make sure it is one that can hold its own against the Crayfish.
+If you select another bottom dweller, make sure it can hold its own against the Crayfish.

 Another factor to consider is the personality type.
-It is unwise to pair a super aggressive fish with the Crayfish.
-Instead, opt for peaceful schooling fish that won’t bother the Crayfish.
+It is unwise to pair a super-aggressive fish with the Crayfish.
+Instead, select a peaceful schooling fish that won’t bother the Crayfish.

 Lastly, consider the size of the tank mates.
-You either want the tank mates to be so small that it is difficult for the Crayfish to get its claws around the fish, or you want the fish to be so large that it is unlikely to become prey.
+You either want them to be so small that it is difficult for the Crayfish to get their claws around the fish, or you want the fish to be so large that it is unlikely to become prey.
 Avoid fish that are somewhere in the middle, such as goldfish.

 Where Do Crayfish Prefer to Live in the Aquarium?

 Crayfish are classic bottom dwellers.
-These fish never leave the ground and instead lurk around the gravel and sand below.
-It is because of this fact that the best Crayfish tank mates are middle to top dwellers.
-If the tank mates stay at the top, they will never even interact with the Crayfish.
+They never leave the ground and lurk around the gravel and sand below.
+Therefore, the best Crayfish tank mates are middle to top dwellers.
+If the tank mates stay at the top, they will never interact with the Crayfish.

 Most Crayfish are found around southeastern North America.
-The Blue Crayfish is especially found around Florida, such as around the Florida Keys.
+The Blue Crayfish is prevalent in Florida, especially in the Florida Keys.
 Their water parameters are pretty exact and are considered cooler than other freshwater varieties.

-The ideal water parameters for a Crayfish is between 20 and 30 gallons.
-You want the pH level to be somewhere between 6.5 and 8, whereas the temperature should be between 65 and 75 degrees Fahrenheit.
+The ideal tank for a Crayfish is between 20 and 30 gallons.
+You want the pH level to be between 6.5 and 8, whereas the temperature should be between 65 and 75 degrees Fahrenheit.

-Crayfish size will largely depend on the type of Crayfish you are talking about.
+The size of the Crayfish will largely depend on the species you select.
 The most popular pet Crayfish is the Electric Blue Crayfish.
-Fully grown Blue Crayfish will grow to be between four and six inches long.
-In contrast, freshwater Crayfish or Crawfish only grow to be about three inches long.
+Blue Crayfish grow 4 to 6 inches long.
+In contrast, freshwater Crayfish or Crawfish only grow about 3 inches long.

 As you would expect from their little pinchers, Crayfish are considered aggressive fish.
-If territory is slim, Crayfish will fight with each other.
-Additionally, their pinchers mean that they will easily turn unsuspecting fish into a snack.
+If their territory is too small, Crayfish will fight with each other.
+Additionally, their pinchers will quickly turn unsuspecting fish into a snack.

-Even if the Crayfish does not try to turn its tank mates into a snack, it can and will often bully other fish.
+Even if the Crayfish does not try to turn the tank mates into a snack, they can and will often bully other fish.
 As a whole, Crayfish are pretty aggressive to their tank mates.